dodokek/Mandelbrot-Fractal/README.md

 Performance was tested on the same scale and position of fractal.
 According to the table, with AVX instructions FPS has increased approximately 6 times.

+## Graphic library issues

+The performance strongly depends on the graphic library that we use.

+SFML library, which I used in my project has it's disadvantages, such as slow event handling and displaying the pixels.
+Anyway, we loose around 3 FPS if the drawing is toggled, so we can close our eyes on it.

-## SFML strikes back
+## Conclusion

-While using SFML as the library to draw the fractal, I stumbled upon the speed problem due to the very slow pixel-drawing algorithms.
-Moreover, the event handling is something I can blame SFML dev's for, because it is also slower than my grandma.

 ## Useful links
 https://www.laruence.com/sse/